top of page

 Energy for the farm can be provided by renewables.

-We are building a global premium halibut brand against the backdrop of the established seafood industry in
+We are building a global premium halibut brand against the backdrop of the established seafood industry in Scotland,

 They are supported by Nigel Mills as Executive Chair, a serial entrepreneur, and Nick Joy as a Consultant, co-founder of Loch Duart Salmon.